DataDog/sketches-py/README.md

 The quantiles of `values` concatenated with `other_values` are still accurate to within the relative error.

 ## References
 [1] Charles Masson and Jee E Rim and Homin K. Lee.
 DDSketch: A fast and fully-mergeable quantile sketch with relative-error guarantees.
 PVLDB, 12(12): 2195-2205, 2019.
-(The code referenced in the paper (including our implementations of the the Greenwald-Khanna (GK) algorithm) can be found at: https://github.com/DataDog/sketches-py/releases/tag/v0.1 )
+(The code referenced in the paper, including our implementations of the the Greenwald-Khanna (GK) algorithm, can be found at: https://github.com/DataDog/sketches-py/releases/tag/v0.1 )